 Volt is the SI unit of the electric potential difference or voltage drop between two points in a circuit or across a device connected in a circuit.
 A voltmeter can measure the volts of a battery or across a device.

-Volts is the unit of voltage or potential difference.
-If the work done in moving an 1 coulomb positive charge from one point to another is 1 Joule, then the electric voltage difference between those two point is said to be 1 volt.
+Volt is the unit of voltage or potential difference.
+If the work done in moving a 1-coulomb positive charge from one point to another is 1 Joule, then the electric voltage difference between those two points is said to be 1 volt.

 Watt is the SI unit of electric power which refers to the amount of electrical energy consumed by a device per unit second.
 From the power rating of a device, we can determine how many amps it will draw.
 Watts gives the measure of the power rating or wattage of a device.